-In Depth: Bronchi
+In Depth: Bronchial Tree

 Structurally similar to the trachea, the two primary bronchi are located inside the lungs.
 The right bronchus is slightly larger than the left one.
 Because of this, foreign objects breathed into the lungs often end up in the right bronchus.
-The bronchi are lined with the same kind of mucus that lines the rest of the respiratory tract.
+The bronchi are lined with the same type of mucus that lines the rest of the respiratory tract.

 Deeper into the lungs, each bronchus is further divided into five smaller, secondary bronchi, which provide air to the lobes of the lungs.
 The secondary bronchi continue to branch off to form the tertiary bronchi, which are further divided into terminal bronchioles.
 There are as many as 30,000 tiny bronchioles in each lung.
 They lead to the alveoli by way of alveolar ducts.

 Together, the trachea and the two primary bronchi are referred to as the bronchial tree.
-At the end of the bronchial tree lie the alveolar ducts, the alveolar sacs, and finally the alveoli.
+At the end of the bronchial tree lie the alveolar ducts, the alveolar sacs, and the alveoli.

 A layer of protective mucus, called a mucus blanket, covers a large portion of the membrane lining the bronchial tree.
 The mucus is an important air purifier.

-You produce about 125 milliliters of mucus daily, which is slightly more than half a cup.
+The average adult produces about 125 milliliters of mucus daily, which is slightly more than half a cup.
 Microscopic, hair-like cilia move the cleansing mucus up to the pharynx—part of the throat between the mouth and esophagus—from the lower part of the bronchial tree.
 Cigarette smoke paralyzes the cilia, which allows mucus to accumulate and leads to what is called smoker’s cough.